Estimation of subcritical Galton Watson processes with correlated immigration: Ultimately uncorrelated immigration

 Let us now define the open set ${\cal O}:=\{ (a,b,c) \in \nbR^3 |\ a^2 \neq b\}\subset \nbR^3$ as well as the following function

 so that $(\lambda_0,m_0)'=\varphi(C_1, u_{k_0-2}, u_{k_0-1})$ thanks to Relations \eqref{expr_first_moment} and \eqref{lambda_0_k_0}.

 We are now able to state the following proposition, which shows the asymptotic normality of the estimators proposed in Proposition \ref{prop_consistency}.
-The $\delta$-method as well as Theorem \ref{theo_CLT_vector_k_0} thus yield the main following result. \begin{theorem}[Asymptotic normality] \normalfont The following central limit theorem holds:
+The $\delta$-method as well as Theorem \ref{theo_CLT_vector_k_0} thus yield the main following result. \begin{theorem}[Asymptotic normality] \normalfont Assume that $\mathbf{ (A1)}$, $\mathbf{ (A2)}$ and $\mathbf{ (A3)_1}$ hold.
+The following central limit theorem holds: